How to plan driving home for Christmas

 Make sure the car is serviced and perform some basic checks

 If this is a car you do not drive regularly, ask the owner to run through the controls and to confirm with you when it was last serviced – this is particularly important if it’s a longer journey.
 Then check the tyre tread, tyre pressure and fluids such as oil, screen wash and coolant.
 Check the brake lights are working well and also where the spare tyre kit is kept.
+Check out our more detailed post for further car maintenance tips.

 Be prepared in case you are in an accident or breakdown